 Change in an API is inevitable as your knowledge and experience of a system improves.
 Managing the impact of this change can be quite a challenge when it threatens to break existing client integrations.

-It is needed when the application logic changes, which result in a different response format, such as in my case of implementing pagination.
+It is needed when the application logic changes, which results in a different response format, such as in my case of implementing pagination.

 It is also important to mention that breaking changes are most likely to happen when building APIs that serve a mobile application.
 This is because each build submission of the mobile application captures the snapshot of the application code at that time, therefore it is unable to adapt to changes to the APIs from that point onward.
-This reinforces the need to spend enough time to understand the requirements and design a proper solution.
+This reinforces the importance of understanding the requirements and in order to design a robust solution.

 - Query parameters: e.g. api.example.com?version=2

 The simplest of all is to embed the major version in the URL to use the appropriate version of a resource.

 Under this design, the version applies to the entire service.
 If a certain API requires a breaking change, the frontend clients need to adjust the version for that particular service.